-The unaudited accounts are issued to the Joint Committee on 19 June 2020.
+The audited accounts are issued to the Executive Sub-Committee on 27 November 2020.
 Where events taking place before this date provided information about conditions existing at 31 March 2020, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+One example of this is the emerging impact of the McCloud/Sargeant judgement on pension liabilities, as outlined in Note 15: Retirement Benefits, revised since the unaudited accounts were authorised for issue.